Ivo Ćipiko: Biography

 Ivo Ćipiko was born on 13 January 1869 in Kaštel Novi, on the estate of his forefathers who came from Italy in the Middle Ages and settled along the Dalmatian coast.
 Early in his education he came under the influence of Serbian literature, then popularized by the Serb-Catholic circle.

 While attending the Franciscan gymnasium in Sinj, he came into conflict with school authorities and ran away to Split.
 Having completed gymnasium there, he traveled in Bosnia and started writing.
 In 1887 Ćipiko received a scholarship for the school of forestry in Križevci, from which he graduated in 1890.
 He worked as a forestry officer in Brač, Makarska, Kotor and Hvar until 1905.
 He then moved to Knin and Vrlika.
 In 1911, he visited the International Exhibition of Art in Rome together with Ivan Meštrović, after which he spent some time in Kaštela and then moved to Serbia to become a correspondent for a Sarajevo newspaper.
 During the First Balkan War of 1912–13 he was a military correspondent attached to the Serbian Army Headquarters.

 During the Second Balkan War he was in Sarajevo, after which he moved back to Belgrade.
 In 1914, he received the status of a Serbian citizen, which resulted in the authorities of Austria-Hungary declaring him a traitor.
 During World War I, he followed the Serbian army to Greece, then moved to France for a while, and back to Greece.
 He recorded a number of significant war diaries during this time.

-After the war, he worked as a forestry inspector in Belgrade, and became acquainted with regent Aleksandar I Karađorđević.
+After the war, when Yugoslavia was formed, he worked as a forestry inspector in Belgrade, and became acquainted with regent Aleksandar I Karađorđević.

 Ćipiko returned to his family estate in Kaštel Novi in the summer of 1923, where he died on 23 September 1923.